mailpile/Mailpile/README.md

 The program `mailpile.py` expects to find a folder named `search` in the current directory and symbolic links named `000` and `001` to whichever two mailboxes you want indexed.
 Omitting one is fine.
+If you want more, you'll have to Use The Source.

-(In the future these things should all move to `$HOME/.mailpile` and become more configurable.)
+(In the future these things should all move to `$HOME/.mailpile` and become more configurable, see the TODO list below.)

-So a simple test run might look like so:
+A simple test run might look like so:

     $ ln -s /var/spool/mail/YOURNAME 000
     $ mkdir search